Most people in Guatemala get around on the chicken bus. Local writer Jake Stamp takes you on a journey from Antigua to Chimaltenango.

 Purchased by companies with names like Esmeralda, Primorosa, Esperanza, Orellana, and Flor de Occidente, these majestic old transports take on a new form of life.
 Gone is the dull yellow forever.
 Transformed into chicken buses, they display multi-hued exteriors of fantastic brightness.
 Greens, reds, blues, whites, and chrome wherever they can attach chrome.

-Inside, the refurbishers add luggage racks.
+Inside, the refurb guys add luggage racks.
 They also paint religious slogans above the driver’s seat in an attempt to curry divine favor.

-From Antigua, it does not matter if a traveler is taking a short trip to nearby Pastores for a new pair of cowboy boots, or the long ride to the Mexican border.
-He or she heads to a dirt lot behind the municipal market where dozens of chicken buses sit in a herringbone pattern.
+From Antigua, it doesn’t matter if a traveler is taking a short trip to nearby Pastores for a new pair of cowboy boots, or the long ride to the Mexican border.
+He heads to a dirt lot behind the municipal market where dozens of chicken buses sit in a herringbone pattern.
 According to some inscrutable scheduling system unfathomable to the casual observer, buses pull out of their parking spots and the assistant driver (ayudante) begins to yell out the ultimate destination.

 Passengers board and hand their large baggage to the ayudante who climbs a small ladder at the back to place the luggage on top of the bus.
 After a few more minutes of yelling, the bus rumbles across the dirt road.
 And then, in a cloud of diesel fumes, it’s off for another run to any one of a few hundred destinations.